michael-sumner/go-make-things/content/articles/2021/2021-09-20-token-based-authentication-terminology.md

 _JSON Web Tokens_ are more commonly referred to as _JWTs_ and pronounced "jot" or "jots" (I have no idea why!).

-The tokens returned by the _authorization_ process are often cryptographically-random strings that need to be _authenticated_ by the third-party that issued them.
+The tokens returned by the _authentication_ process are often cryptographically-random strings that need to be validated by the third-party that issued them.
 A _JWT_ is a special kind of token that is self-verifying and contains _identity_ information.

 A _JWT_ is compromised of three parts, each separated by a dot (`.`).